DataSystemsGroupUT/Extended-Windowing-Semantics/README.md

 # Extended-Windowing-Semantics
-Overview:
+Overview:<br />
 Due to the advance of the stream processing systems and the diversity of their semantics, this research is initiated.
-The aim is to evaluate the internal windowing semantics of those systems. <br />
+The aim is to evaluate the internal windowing semantics of those systems. <br /> <br />

-What is inside?
+What is inside?<br />
 This repository is associated with the paper “WiTeREvR: A Modern Look on Stream Processing Engines Windowing Semantics”.
 WiTeREvR is a proposed model to evaluate windowing semantics of the modern stream processing engines.
 In this repository there are two folders: